-1. The London Eye
+The London Eye

-2. Sea Life London Aquarium
+Sea Life London Aquarium

-5. A hop-on hop-off bus tour
+Hop-on hop-off bus tour

-Situated close to the London Eye and one of London’s newest attractions, Shrek’s Adventure takes kids to a land far away where they can enjoy magical adventures alongside our favourite green ogre and his friends.
+Situated close to the London Eye and one of London’s newest attractions, Shrek’s Adventure takes kids to a land far away from where they can enjoy magical adventures alongside our favourite green ogre and his friends.
 A great new attraction to consider when looking for things to do in London with kids.

 Harry Potter Studios

 If your child (or you) are a Harry Potter fan, then a visit to the Harry Potter Warner Bros. studios is a must.
-Discover the scenes where much of the films was filmed, ride the Hogwarts Express, learn to ride a broomstick and try a famous butter beer as you follow Harry Potter´s footsteps.
+Discover the scenes where much of the films were filmed, ride the Hogwarts Express, learn to ride a broomstick and try a famous butter beer as you follow in Harry Potter´s footsteps.

 This is unsurprisingly one of London’s most popular attractions, so be sure to book several weeks in advance as tickets sell out extremely quickly.

-9. The Lion King musical
+The Lion King Musical

 One of London’s most successful musicals of recent years, the Lion King is simply outstanding.
 It’s always one of our top recommendations to our friends who are coming to London with kids.
-You can get tickets from around £35 each and we think it is totally worth the money.
+You can get tickets for around £35 each and we think it is totally worth the money.

 The Natural History Museum